Marcin7373/AI_Assignment/README.md

 Then switching to having the camera fly in formation with the rocket while looking at the SwordFish.

+A second scene in an area with water, a bridge and a ship as an onstacle for the attacking jet to crash into.
-The fight will end with the SwordFish getting to and area with water and a bridge and firing at the water blinding the second attacker jet for a moment and flying into an obstacle and exploding.
+The fight will end with the SwordFish firing at the water before the bridge blinding the second attacker jet for a moment and flying into an obstacle and exploding.